Ierlandfan/esp8266-plane-spotter-color/README.md

 Screenshot of the new version:
 <a href="https://github.com/Ierlandfan/esp8266-plane-spotter-color/blob/dev/images/20170704_095616.jpg"><img src="https://github.com/Ierlandfan/esp8266-plane-spotter-color/blob/dev/images/20170704_095616.jpg" title="source: Images" /></a>
 Thanx to Bodmer for whipping up a working touchsketch.
 I incorporated that code in the current version and also included the original sketch as seperate sketch.
 You need https://github.com/PaulStoffregen/XPT2046_Touchscreen for it to work.
-The Dev branch has code for touch but that's a WIP.
+This branch has code for touch but that's a WIP.
 It's hashed out at the moment even though parts are working.
 (Zoom is working)

+Todo -- Stability, it occasionally crashes.
+Todo -- Add the touchcode.
+I think I will use a prebuilt menu library (For example JOS) because otherwise there a re a lot of if's and I hate IF's and Brackets.

 The idea behind the menustructure is (shortpress) 0 is ZoomAndPan, (Longer press) 1 MainMenu, (Even longer press) 2 manual update
 The menu's are defined in planespotter.cpp.
 The commands are working (but hashed out) because there are to much if's and I hate brackets and IF's so maybe I will use JOS for the menu and touch structure.